cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 ## Scopes

 We have become familiar with the `main()` function, which is automatically called (or *entered*) when the program starts.
 Variables defined within `main()` have been called local variables because they are local to the scope of `main()`.
-Importantly they are **not** visible within any functions called by `main()`, even though they retain their state between such calls.
+Importantly, they are **not** visible within any functions called by `main()`, even though they retain their state between such calls.
 The following program defines three variables and also three functions (one of which is `main()`); these three variables have the same name, but different types and values.
 The values of each of these variables are only accessible within the functions they are defined in, that is: the variables are only *visible* within their own defining function's *scope*.

 ```cpp
 // 04-scope.cpp : demonstrate function scope rules